 If someone is willing to pay to be on a list that is by all accounts supposed to be based on trust and mutual respect, you should ask yourself why.
 To be fair, it could simply be a venue they love and would like to work at often, but being on a list is no guarantee of actually getting bookings.
 As such, you do wonder whether you’re actually getting bottom of the barrel suppliers who are not getting work elsewhere.
 Again, this will not always be the case of course but it’s a reasonable thought process.

 To be clear not all wedding venues work in this way.
-We are recommended suppliers at several Essex wedding venues and all of these are genuine recommendations.
+We are recommended suppliers at several Lincolnshire wedding venues and all of these are genuine recommendations.
 We do not support and will never support the idea of PAID “Recommendations” as we believe that business relationships should be mutually beneficial and above all else, authentic.

 Venues who charge suppliers to be added to their lists are duping their couples, taking advantage of small businesses and simultaneously destroying the integrity of the wedding industry.
-If you are a wedding supplier in Essex, or indeed anywhere else we urge you not to support wedding venues who participate in such a system.
+If you are a wedding supplier in Lincolnshire, or indeed anywhere else we urge you not to support wedding venues who participate in such a system.